gcgbarbosa/blog/content/_index.md

 Hello!
 I’m George, a data scientist.
 I write about AI, data science, and personal development.
-I also enjoy running, exploring new technologies, and dabbling a bit in evolutionary psychology.
+I also enjoy running,
+exploring new technologies, and dabbling a bit in evolutionary psychology.

+Speaking of `Evol.
+Psychol.`, never forget to [breathe](https://clearmind.gcgbarbosa.com).

 Feel free to browse around!